hnodaro/tweets-sniffer/README.md

 # Tweets sniffer
-A web application allowing to get all tweets from a user
+A web application allowing to get all tweets from a particular user